MyHomeworkSpace/support/_endpoints/calendar-import.md

 fields:
   - name: password
     type: string
     description: User's Dalton Password.
-Note that this is sensative data and is not stored by MyHomeworkSpace.
+Note that this is sensitive data and is not stored by MyHomeworkSpace.
 If you choose to store this data, it should be stored securely.
     required: true
     formtype: password
 ---